Does the word hospitality strike fear in your heart?

 Hospitality is an attitude of the heart

 You don’t have to have a dedicated guest room to offer a bed for the night.
-As a guest, I have been grateful to sleep in a child’s bed, while he bunked with a sibling in the next room.
+As a guest, I have been grateful to sleep in a child’s bed, while he camped out with a sibling in the next room.

 Hospitality can extend beyond the boundaries of the actual house, to include neighbors and others you may meet.
 One mom taught her young children to bring a cup of hot cocoa to the garbage collectors in the winter, and a cold drink in the summer.